© 2023 CyberNews- Latest tech news,

 How to remove malware from an iPhone or iPad

-Remove virus from iPhone with TotalAV
+Remove malware from iPhone or iPad with TotalAV

 cybernews® score

-2. Update your iPhone's iOS
+1. Update your iPhone's iOS/iPad's iPadOS

-By updating your iPhone’s operating system, you can both potentially remove malware from your device and prevent future virus threats.
+By updating your iPhone’s operating system, you can both potentially remove malware from your device and prevent future threats.
 Here’s how to update your iPhone or iPad:

-1. Go to Settings. iphone settings
+1. Go to Settings.
+Tap on General how to remove malware from iphone

-3. Delete suspicious apps from your iPhone
+2. Delete suspicious apps from your iPhone

 If you find such an app, remove it by tapping and holding it, and then select Delete.

-4. Restore your iPhone or iPad from iCloud backup
+3. Restore your iPhone or iPad from iCloud backup

 If the steps above didn’t work, you can also restore your device from iCloud backup.
-Make sure to restore the backup from before your device got infected with malware, otherwise you will end up installing the virus again.
+Make sure to restore the backup from before your device got infected with malware, otherwise you will end up installing the malware again.

 To restore your iPhone or iPad, follow the steps below:

-3. Find and choose Reset.
+2. Find and choose Reset

-6. Install an antivirus app
+4. Install an antivirus app

 Generally, you’ll probably be able to tell if your iPhone is infected or not.
 However, if you’re not completely sure, it’s always a good idea to check.